 Also, thanks to the Google-like ease of search-driven analytics, non-technical salespeople and even executives are able to construct their own queries, without any analyst assistance or training.
 They get the answers they need immediately and can make informed business decisions and move on to other tasks.

 It’s important to note that search-driven analytics technology isn’t just about analyzing data faster to facilitate more timely decision making.
 The real-time analysis of both structured and unstructured data is also enabling retailers to understand the relationships between sales figures and the vast array of social media discussions that take place every minute of every day, often on a global scale.

 For example, a retailer can now directly analyze the relationship between social media sentiment about a product in various regions around the world and the sales and inventory data living in the data warehouse.

 Retailers collect enormous amounts of structured and unstructured data so they need solutions like this that are both easy for front-line merchants to use and massively scalable.
 Search-driven analytics offers retailers the opportunity to shine a new light on back office operations, providing immediate insight into all the data they now collect.

-Fast and easy to use, the technology means that retailers can make better and more timely decisions about their entire product lines, eliminating waste, increasing revenue, and better meeting the evolving needs of their customers.
+Fast and easy to use, the technology means that retailers can realize many retail analytics benefits, such as making better and more timely decisions about their entire product lines, eliminating waste, increasing revenue, and better meeting the evolving needs of their customers.